Chess Tournament FAQ

 • NOTE: The Anoka tournament does not include medals.

 Curious students may ask how they know if they get a trophy.
-We don't know until the entire tournament is finished, but typically you need 4.5 or more points to get a trophy.
-Sometimes you need 5.0 or more to get a trophy if there is a number of students tied at the top of a division.
+We don't know until the entire tournament is finished, but typically, you need 4.5 or more points to get a trophy.
+Sometimes, you need 5.0 or more if there are a number of students tied at the top of a division.

 • A lot of parents ask if they need to stay the entire day.
 Some bullet points: